 Traveling from Astana, Kazakhstan, to Baku, Azerbaijan, Senator Lugar met with President Aliyev and other key government and private sector leaders.
 Senator Lugar and President Aliyev discussed Azerbaijan's progress in increasing its energy exports, plans for transparent governance of oil and gas revenues and efforts to resist external pressure.
-Senator Lugar saw firsthand the opportunities and challenges of increased production on a visit to a BP-run drilling platform in the Caspian Sea.
+Senator Lugar saw firsthand the opportunities and challenges of increased production on a visual production on a prival production of the Caspian Sea.